abhinavg916/freeCodeCamp-Web-Development/Javascript Data Structures and Algorithms/Notes/README.md

-# JavaScript Data Structures and Algorithms Notes
+# JavaScript Data Structures and Algorithms Important Points
-## Important Points
 ### Basic JavaScript: Declare JavaScript Variables Passed
 * In computer science, data is anything that is meaningful to the computer.
 JavaScript provides eight different data types which are undefined, null, boolean, string, symbol, bigint, number, and object.